farhadahmed/skillspire-full-stack-javascript-curriculum/README.md

 * Must pass final whiteboard interview

 ## Structure of each day
-- Once you introduce JS, every day should start with a "knowledge check" - an algorithm question to improve student skills.
+* Once you introduce JS, every day should start with a "knowledge check" - an algorithm question to improve student skills.
 This should never be more than 30 minutes.
+	* Start of super simple.
+Remember that most of your students never wrote a line of code before.
+	* As students advance, take question ideas from leetcode, codewars, and similar sites.
-- Answer questions about the last assignment.
+* Answer questions about the last assignment.
 If this takes more than 10 minutes, consider answering the question after class or over Slack
-- Provide a brief overview of what you'll cover that day
+* Provide a brief overview of what you'll cover that day
-- Complete the lessons you have in mind for the day
+* Complete the lessons you have in mind for the day
-- Leave a few minutes at the end of the class for questions
+* Leave a few minutes at the end of the class for questions

 ## Curriculum Overview